 What’s your password?
 Is it hard to guess?
 Is it a dictionary word?
 Maybe it’s just “password” — I hope not!
-Whatever your password is, it’s the last line of defense protecting your account.
-Most people claiming to have gotten hacked have either been robbed by a friend that they shared their password with or someone simply took advantage of their reused or their simple-to-guess password.
+Whatever your password is, it’s the last line of defence protecting your account.
+Most people claiming to have gotten hacked have either been robbed by a friend whom they shared their password with or someone simply took advantage of their reused or simple-to-guess password.

 So, what makes a password secure exactly?
 It’s not usually what most people think of.
 For instance, which of these passwords is more secure, “b0B………” or “n47^7d&#B2”?
 Most of you probably said the second one, “n47^7d&#B2”, is more secure, but it is not.
 It’s actually the first one, “b0B………”.
 So, why is that?
 Well, it mostly has to do with search space and password length.
 In both passwords, the search space is the same because they both have upper case letters, lower case letters, numbers, and symbols, but the first password is longer.
 Which password is easier to remember?
 The first one.
 It’s just Bob with the case inverted and the upper case “O” replaced with a zero, then 9 periods.
 So all you really need to remember is Bob and 9 periods.
 Another way to get a strong password is to write a sentence, such as “I love b00ks!”, or you could even combine the two systems such as, “I love b00ks!!!!!!”.
 Easy.